-Senior Developer Ratio and Breadth Over Depth.
+Hecksel [2004] proposes a set of patterns on software development in general focusing on the following topics: methodology, methodology selection, team composition, management and project management.
+Several patterns presented could be used for problems in startups, some with minor modifications and others in the same way they are presented.
+In this set, some represent good advices to startups like Utilize Tools Over Growth, Set Senior Developer Ratio and Breadth Over Depth.
 Under methodology category, Utilize Tools Over Growth gives preference to use productivity tools "when there are low hanging fruits manual tasks that can provide large return on investments if automated".
 This is especially true in a startup since financial resources to hire are scarce.
 This pattern could use our On giants' shoulders and Simple Tools to select their productivity tools.
 Set Senior Developer Ratio foresees a trap that should be avoided.
 When hiring, startup founders tend to try to save money.
-Then they search for junior developers, however this pattern tell us to advocate for a minimum rate of 25% of senior developers up to 50%, since, the authors argues, citing Pragmatic Programmer from Dave Thomas, that "adding a Senior Developer to the project team can have up to a 20x productivity contribution to the team compared to adding another inexperienced team member".
+Then they search for junior developers, however this pattern tell us to advocate for a minimum rate of 25% of senior developers up to 50%, since, the authors argue, citing Pragmatic Programmer from Dave Thomas, that "adding a Senior Developer to the project team can have up to a 20x productivity contribution to the team compared to adding another inexperienced team member".
 But too many senior developers is also bad: it will create the "all chiefs no indians" effect where expectations about decision making authority would not be satisfied for all.
 This pattern is under team composition category.
 From the same category, we can discuss the Breadth Over Depth pattern that advocates hiring team members that understand the "big picture on both project requirements and selected technologies" instead of outstanding developers that only master a single technology.
 In a startup, this makes total sense since everything, from processes to the software itself, have to be built and help from everyone is very useful.
 Because of the high uncertain environment, some members could leave the company and, if any of them is the only one who dominate a technology important for the development, the progress will slow down.
 These last two patterns are closed related to our Empower since to empower a team there must be members with higher experience and they should have a bigger picture of the business.

-Since startups use more often agile methodologies since they are guided by the product, based on small teams and embrace changes instead of avoiding them [Taipale 2010; Coleman and O'Connor 2008], Coplien and Harrison book [Coplien and Harrison 2004] about organizational patterns for agile software development is an important work and brings several patterns applicable to startups.
+Since startups use more often agile methodologies since they are guided by the product, based on small teams and embrace changes instead of avoiding them [Taipale 2010; Coleman and O'Connor 2008], Coplien and Harrison book [2004] about organizational patterns for agile software development is an important work and brings several patterns applicable to startups.
 Some of them are closely related to patterns proposed on this paper: Early Validations is an alternative to Surrogate Customers but it is inspired by Build Prototypes; to employ Empower it is important to have a Community of Trust and is possible when Developer controls process.

-Rodin et al. [Rodin et al. 2011] created a pattern language for release and deployment process because, according to the authors, changes in software systems must occur in a controlled and disciplined way.
+Rodin et al. [2011] created a pattern language for release and deployment process because, according to the authors, changes in software systems must occur in a controlled and disciplined way.
 The language would help software delivery be controlled and disciplined in an agile environment.
 For instance, Obtain certificate of originality is essential when using On giants' shoulders.